Definitely tricker than you might think.

 - First, running a shell command forces you to step outside the MySQL adapter of your progamming language which means it is a new place where the database credentials need to be passed.
 Shelling out commands always feels like you’ve failed.

-or line endings using this technique (in the same way as you can
+endings using this technique (in the same way as you can with

 SELECT ...
 INTO OUTFILE ...) and so the file includes an unwanted line with the field names and tab-separates the fields.